awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## StartMatchBackfill\(\)<a name="integration-server-sdk-cpp-ref-startmatchbackfill"></a>

 Sends a request to find new players for open slots in a game session created with FlexMatch\.
 See also the AWS SDK action [StartMatchBackfill\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartMatchBackfill.html)\.
 With this action, match backfill requests can be initiated by a game server process that is hosting the game session\.
-Learn more about the FlexMatch backfill feature in [Backfill Existing Games with FlexMatch](match-backfill.md)\.
+Learn more about the [ FlexMatch backfill feature](https://docs.aws.amazon.com/gamelift/latest/flexmatchguide/match-backfill.html)\.

 This action is asynchronous\.
-If new players are successfully matched, the Amazon GameLift service delivers updated matchmaker data using the callback function `OnUpdateGameSession()`\.
+If new players are successfully matched, the GameLift service delivers updated matchmaker data by invoking the callback function `OnUpdateGameSession()`\.

 A server process can have only one active match backfill request at a time\.
 To send a new request, first call [StopMatchBackfill\(\)](#integration-server-sdk-cpp-ref-stopmatchbackfill) to cancel the original request\.